 Healthcare in Milton Keynes

-NPMC is proud to tell you about the role two of our GP Partners are playing in designing and managing healthcare across the city.
-They are doing this through their positions as elected board members on Milton Keynes Clinical Commissioning Group (CCG).
-To enable them to do this important work, Dr Shalin Parikh, who has worked with us for a few years, will see our patients on a Tuesday and Thursday every week.
+NPMC is proud to tell you about the role one of our GP Partners is playing in designing and managing healthcare across the city.
+They are doing this through their position as elected board members on Milton Keynes Clinical Commissioning Group (CCG).

 How does Milton Keynes CCG commission services?